 Lead | Responsible for the success of others

 Experience Lead teams or projects, driving culture and processes at Liferay.
-Titles Senior Designer Tenure 5-20 years
+Titles Senior Designer Path Levels Lead in at least three levels, build in four or more, and at least support all others.
+Tenure 5-20 years

 Senior-level designers are recognized, resident experts in a few verticals.